-Mainz is not an easy place to be for beverage manufacturers.
+Mainz is not an easy place for beverage manufacturers.
 At least for those who don't produce wine.
-Max and Wendelin dared anyway: in 2013 they founded their own beer label with the name Kuehn Kunz Rosen.
-Both had experience as start-up entrepreneurs at the time, but not particularly good ones.
-It seems as if this duo was made for each other, because the project only succeeds with united forces.
-Wendelin is the head, Max the executive and the brewer.
-In this constellation and with beautiful labels that are in no way inferior to those of the wine industry, and even more beautiful beer, the two bold guys conquer the beer world.
-Both are of the opinion that Mainz can take a little good beer in addition to all the good wine.
+Max and Wendelin still dared: in 2013 they founded their own beer label called Kuehn Kunz Rosen.
+Both of them already had experience as start-up entrepreneurs, but not particularly good ones.
+It seems as if this duo was made for each other, because the project only succeeds when they join forces.
+Wendelin is the head, Max is the executing hand and the brewer.
+In this constellation and with beautiful labels that are in no way inferior to those of the wine industry, and even better beer, the two bold guys are conquering the beer world.
+Both are of the opinion that Mainz can use a bit of good beer in addition to all the good wine.

-The guys behind Kuehn Kunz Rosen are not only excellent brewers, but also bright minds when it comes to design.
-You can tell by the fact that they assessed their competencies correctly and, instead of despairing of the design themselves, have organized expert help in the form of Leonie Flöttmann.
-Since then, Leonie has conjured up the creative labels for creative beer.
-The Kerlig Hell camp, for example: on the simple label there is a guy according to the name.
-He is carrying a little court jester in his hand.
-It's the daring guy we already had, Kunz von der Rosen.
-In medieval paintings, the founder of the picture is often in the picture as a miniature figure, just like the Kunz here, who gave the beer his name.
+The guys behind Kuehn Kunz Rosen are not only excellent brewers, but also smart people when it comes to design.
+You can tell by the fact that they assessed their skills correctly and, instead of despairing of the design themselves, they organized expert help in the form of Leonie Flöttmann.
+Since then, Leonie has been conjuring up the creative labels for the creative beer.
+Take the Kerlig Hell camp, for example: there is a guy on the simple label, as the name suggests.
+He carries a little court jester in his hand.
+It's the daring guy we just got it from, Kunz von der Rosen.
+In medieval paintings, the donor of the picture is often included in the picture as a miniature figurine, just like Kunz here, who gave the beer its name.
 Hans and Wendelin are always clever.
 And talented, because their beers taste excellent and of course bold.
-Frank and frei, the makers behind Kuehn Kunz Rosen also dare to use unusual ingredients: in their Kuehn Kunz Rosen Oriental , for example, in addition to hops and malt, kumquats, barberries and exciting oriental spices have found their way into the kettle.
+The makers behind Kuehn Kunz Rosen also dare to use unusual ingredients: In their Kuehn Kunz Rosen Oriental , for example, kumquats, barberries and exciting oriental spices have found their way into the kettle in addition to hops and malt.
 And there is one thing we particularly agree with Max and Wendelin: the country needs bold beers!